 Just make sure to provide the opportunity for them to get involved in activities with other kids.
 Our kids played some sports, did a bit of theater, and got involved in our church’s youth group.

 This year, our oldest graduates from the “Lewis Family Academy” and our youngest will finish next year.
 Honestly, I’m looking forward to not having to worry about their schooling.
 But I am going to miss it.

 Was it worth it?
 I think so.
 If the idea is appealing, I recommend trying it.
 If it didn’t go well for us, we would have sent them back to school, and maybe that would have been better for them—it’s hard to know.
 Sometimes have to pick a path without ever knowing for sure where the other path would have led.
 There’s a term for that: it’s called life.

 Kimball Lewis is the CEO of EmpoweringParents.com.
-In addition to his leadership and management roles, he contributes as an editor, a homeschooling expert, and a part-time parent coach.
+In addition to his leadership and management roles, he contributes as an editor, a homeschooling expert, and a parent coach.
 He resides in Orlando, Florida, with his wife and two teenage sons.